-Congratulations on reaching your second trimester.
-Many women say it is the most comfortable period of all.
-Morning sickness usually subsides, and you will start to have more energy than during the first 13 weeks.
+Congratulations on reaching your second trimester, which many women say is the most comfortable period of a pregnancy.
+Morning sickness usually subsides, and you're not yet experiencing the physical stress of carrying a lot of baby weight.

 The shift in hormones during pregnancy decreases the activity of your gastrointestinal tract.
-Also, as the baby grows, she pushes into your large intestine.
+Also, as the baby grows, your little one pushes into your large intestine.
 All this can lead to constipation.

 Luckily, slight changes in your diet can do a lot to get things moving:

 - Try to drink plenty of water.

 - Eat more fiber, including prunes, bran cereal, and salads.